hashicorp/consul/grafana/README.md

     - Click "share" and export for external publishing
     - Login to Grafana via the team account (message a manager)
     - Publish as a new version, including change notes.

-### Grafana dashboard for consul-k8s (control plane)

-A grafana dashboard for monitoring consul-k8s (control plane) can also be found in this directory: `consul-k8s-control-plane-monitoring.json`.
-This dashboard has not been published to https://grafana.com.